-You really can have an awesome, positive breastfeeding experience for you and your baby, and get a free breast pump ($200+ value).
+You really can have an awesome, positive breastfeeding experience for you and your baby, and get a breast pump totally covered ($200+ value).

 (If you’re not breastfeeding now, share with someone who is!)